EvanKoe/dotfiles_2022/README.md

 To copy the config files in your $HOME/.config, just run `install.sh` (you may need to chmod it before)

+# System Usage
+In this i3 config, there are many mods to make your life easier (many things that are supported by default on any DE but not in tiling WMs) :

+## Resize mode (default)
+Press `mod+r` to enter resize mod while focusing a window :
+- left arrow will extend the window on the left,
+- right arrow will extend the window on the right,
+- up arrow will extend the window upside,
+- down arrow will extend the window downside,
+You can also use the vim shortcuts (hjkl).

+## Infos mode
+Press `mod+s` to enter infos mod at any time :
+- d to get infos about date and time on a dmenu,
+- w to get wifi about the connected network (if any),
+- b to get battery infos (state, current percentage, time to full/empty),
+- s to get sound infos (muted ? current volume)

+If this doesn't work, please be sure that dmenu is installed :
+### debian/ubuntu based
+`sudo apt install dmenu`
+### fedora/red hat based
+`sudo dnf install dmenu`
+### arch based
+`sudo pacman -S dmenu`

+## STFU mode
+Press `mod+Return` to enter STFU mode at any time :
+- Ctrl+s to shutdown,
+- r to reboot,
+- l to logout
+Indeed, STFU means "Shut the fuck up" :)

+## Display mode
+Press `mod+p` to enter display mode at any time :
+- r to extend your screen to the right using HDMI screen,
+- l to extend your screen to the left using HDMI screen,
+- d to duplicate your screen using HDMI screen,
+- n to disable HDMI screen,

+## Warning !
+Those modes are designed to fit my needs, on my computer.
+So, if there is anything that doesn't work, try installing the dependencies that are called in the config file (xrandr, iwctl, dmenu, upower...).

 # Gallery

 ![Yep, Discord is indeed blurred !](https://github.com/EvanKoe/dotfiles_2022/blob/main/Screenshots/discord.png)